ignite/cli/docs/guide/ibc.md

 - Built two Hello blockchain apps as IBC modules
 - Modified the generated code to add CRUD action logic
-- Configured and used the Starport relayer to connect two blockchains with each other
+- Configured and used the Ignite CLI relayer to connect two blockchains with each other
 - Transferred IBC packets from one blockchain to another